History and Change

 “Pattern and fire bodies are both energy, but the fire body is the deepest.”

-“The master builds a mask for the new form, and pushes it into the old pattern body.”
+“She builds a mask for the new form, and pushes it into the old pattern body.”

 “The new pattern takes over, and the master uses it to build a new physical body.

-“Why are masters afraid of this transformation?”
+“Why are the masters afraid of this?”

 “It’s extremely dangerous.”